Mann Mayal: Critical reception

 Despite receiving highest-ratings, Mann Myal has been a subject of skeptical reviews and reception.
 In addition to critical reviews Jeenas character received wide media attention and has been a subject of controversy since beginning.
 Commenting on her character Ayesha Khan said, "With Mann Mayal, people hate my character Jeena but that’s the success of the character.
 What is frustrating though is when people can’t seem to differentiate between my onscreen persona and who I am in real life."mean I'm going to take their words to heart and change who I am over it.
 For me these judgments by bloggers are trash and that's exactly where they go," She further said, "social media has given a voice to every idiot – that doesn't mean I'm going to take their words to heart and change who I am over it.
 For me these judgments by bloggers are trash and that's exactly where they go".
-The supporting characters were also heavily criticised.
-Many veteran supporting characters of Saba Hameed, Naeem Tahir were criticised due to their irresponsible parenting towards their daughter and sudden disappearance.
-Role played by veteran actress Ismat Zaidi who played Durdana, Salahuddin's mother was appreciable and was a major supporting character throughout the series but was criticised in episodes 24 and 25 due to her negative role as she is famous for playing innocent roles.

 Sadaf Haider of Dawn Images wrote, "Mann Mayal is an undeniable runaway commercial success, it will not have the repeat value or iconic status that Humsafar, Diyar-e-Dil, Pyarey Afzal, Dastaan, Aun Zara, or other great iconic serials have.
 It will go down as just another pot boiler that made a lot of money, which is shame because this serial started off with a spark of brilliance."
 Furthermore, it was criticized for its storyline with critics saying it "senseless", and was panned for its overrun which initially was to have only twenty-four episodes.
 The finale episode of series revived widespread criticism and critical reviews both from public and critics.
 In a brief review of series, Sadaf Haider of Dawn News wrote, "even Mannu's newfound feminism couldn't save Mann Mayal's last episode," she further said, "Mann Mayal had some great production value in the first 20 episodes, the script still had some internal logic and it has always been beautifully picturised.
 High ratings may well have been the reason for its decline in quality, as the producers realised that this cash cow could be milked for another 10 episodes."
 Haider, also equipped "Mann Mayal may well be a testament to the patience of the Pakistani public, the dogged determination of watching a serial to the end once it's started but the real X factor was, of course, Hamza Ali Abbasi," and advise him that he should concentrates "on quality before his brand starts to lose its luster."